xiaxii/JPMorgan-Chase-Software-Engineering-Virtual-Experience/README.md

 JPMorgan Chase created the Perspective tool over many years to allows users to present and manipulate data feeds visually in web applications.

 [Perspective](https://perspective.finos.org/) provides a set of flexible data transforms, such as pivots, filters, and aggregations.
 It utilizes bleeding-edge browser technology such as Web Assembly and Apache Arrow and is unmatched in browser performance.
 It is engineered for reliability and production-vetted on the JPMorgan Chase trading floor and is now available to the development community as Open Source.
-Chect it out on [GitHub Page of perspective](https://github.com/finos/perspective(https://github.com/finos/perspective)
+Chect it out on [GitHub Page](https://github.com/finos/perspective(https://github.com/finos/perspective) of perspective.